Who is a suitable candidate?

 In younger patients involved in manual work, breaking the shin bone to realign the knee joint so the weight/load is taken on the non-worn side of the knee joint is an option.
 (Each option will be discussed in detail with you).

-What types are available ?
+What types of Knee replacements are available ?

 There are many different type knee replacement implants available with slight variations in design.
 Mr Aslam Mohammed uses implants, which are well tried and tested, with the best outcomes in the long term as documented on the National joint Registry (NJR).

 Mr Aslam Mohammed is one the very few surgeons who is able to offer bespoke Hip and Knee implant surgery.
 This is where the implants, jigs, cutting blocks and instruments are made specifically for your situation and planned from the CT scan that will be performed after you consultation and your decision to have this surgery.
 Mr Aslam Mohammed uses the Symbios implants and technique.

 Symbios planning of completed surgery and correction of deformity

 What does a knee replacement involve ?

 In essence a knee replacement is a resurfacing of the worn out parts of the knee joint.
 Very thin slivers of bone are removed from the worn end of the femur (thigh bone) and the top end of the tibia (shin bone).
 This is done very accurately using manual jigs in the main.
 However with new developments to improve accuracy with computer navigation, use of Patient Specific Instrumentation (PSI) and Robotics have become available and are being evaluated.